kzingaj/LCA1.0/README.md

 # LCA1.0
 ---
-Decolonized infrastructure for and by women and femmes of the diaspora.
+Decolonial infrastructure for and by women and femmes of the diaspora.

 ---
 ## Status